mitsuba-renderer/drjit/README.md

 ## About this project

 The _Dr.Jit_ logo was generously created by [Otto Jakob](https://ottojakob.com).
-The "_Dr_" prefix simultaneously abbreviates _differentiable rendering_ with the stylized partial derivative _D_, while also conveying a medical connotation that is emphasized by the [Rod of Asclepius](https://en.wikipedia.org/wiki/Rod_of_Asclepius).
-Anybody who has personally developed differentiable rendering algorithms can attest to the fact that they are starting to grow beyond our control in terms of conceptual and implementation-level complexity.
+The "_Dr_." prefix simultaneously abbreviates _differentiable rendering_ with the stylized partial derivative _D_, while also conveying a medical connotation that is emphasized by the [Rod of Asclepius](https://en.wikipedia.org/wiki/Rod_of_Asclepius).
+Anybody who has developed differentiable rendering algorithms can attest that they are growing beyond our control in terms of conceptual and implementation-level complexity.
 A doctor is a person, who can offer help in such a time of great need. _Dr.Jit_ tries to fill this role to to improve the well-being of differentiable rendering researchers.

 _Dr.Jit_ is the successor of the [Enoki](https://github.com/mitsuba-renderer/enoki) project, and its high-level